Welcome to Analysis and Gradient Based Optimization of Laminated Composite Structures

 Furthermore, a Matlab skeleton script for analysis and design optimization of laminated composite plates using isoparametric finite elements is provided as basis for part of the assignments.

-Participants are expected to have a basic knowledge in mechanics of solids corresponding to undergraduate level (Mech, Aero, Civil and Ship/Maritime engineering).
+Participants: Participants are expected to have a basic knowledge in mechanics of solids corresponding to undergraduate level (mechanical, aero, civil and ship/maritime engineering).
 The course is aimed specifically at Ph.D. students, but the course is also recommended for industrial engineers and engineering scientists.
 University staff and final year M.Sc. students are welcome as well.
 University staff, M.Sc. students and participants from industry may be exempted from the homework assignments and the course evaluation/examination.
 Course assignments are based on Matlab scripts, and it is expected that participants have Matlab installed.
 The public domain code Octave can also be used (https://www.gnu.org/software/octave/index.html).

-The course has been held biannually since 2004 as “Analysis and Design Optimisation of Laminated Composite Structures”.
-However, the 2016 version is revised such that more focus is put on gradient based methods for the design optimization part, and the course assignments are thereby also changed significantly.
+Earlier Events: The course has been held biannually since 2004 to 2014 as “Analysis and Design Optimisation of Laminated Composite Structures”.
+However, since 2016 the course has been revised such that more focus is put on gradient based methods for the design optimization part, and the course assignments have thereby also been changed significantly.

-Lecturer: Erik Lund, Ole Thybo Thomsen* and Esben Lindgaard Department of Mechanical and Manufacturing Engineering, Aalborg University
+Lecturers: Erik Lund, Johnny Jakobsen and Esben Lindgaard, Department of Materials and Production, Aalborg University

-Place: Department of Mechanical and Manufacturing Engineering, Aalborg University, Fibigerstræde 16
+Place: Department of Materials and Production, Aalborg University, Fibigerstræde 16

 Zip code: 9220

 Dealine: 27 April 2018